 Communication via GPIB port can be executed using either SCPI or CIIL protocols.
-Press from the power-up screen, then highlight Interface Settings and press from the submenu (see Table 3-17).
-Highlight Language, press from the power-up or f
+Press from the power-up screen, then highlight Interface Settings and press it to enter the submenu (see Table 3-17).
+Highlight Language, press it, highlight SCPI or CIIL and press from the submenu (see Table 3-17).
+Highlight Language, press it to apply the changes (without saving for power-up) and exit.